 An unhealthy diet and age are two other factors that can lead to premature sagging of the breast.

-- A diet high in sugar, alcohol and nicotine weakens the skin structure causing premature sagging.
+- A diet high in refined sugars, alcohol and processed foods weakens the skin structure and can lead to premature sagging.

 - As we age our body loses elasticity faster.
-Research has suggested that women who fall pregnant and breastfeed in their 30’s have an increased risk of breast sagging.
-If you fall pregnant later in life, it’s more likely that your breasts would have naturally lowered due to age and lifestyle choices.
+Research has suggested that women who fall pregnant and breastfeed in their 30s have an increased risk of breast sagging as the elasticity in their breasts is already declining.

 What can I do to help prevent my breasts from sagging?